Container Resources

 RAM resource management is straight forward when compared to CPU.
 RAM resource management supports limits and reserves as specified in kilobytes(kb), megabytes(MB), gigabytes(GB) and so on.

-See our dedicated, interface-specific documentation for configuring container resources:
+See our dedicated, usage-specific documentation for configuring container resources: